quickgrid/Setup-Guide/README.md

 ## Implementable Projects

-These can be implemented in both pc and android.
+Most or all of these can be implemented in both pc and android.

 | Name | Link |
 | --- | --- |